cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 August 4, 2022 - Changes to ClientState interface and associated handler to align with changes in 02-client-refactor ADR: https://github.com/cosmos/ibc-go/pull/1871

-March 9, 2023 - Adds conditional clients and bonding
+March 31, 2023 - Adds client dependencies to ClientState and adds ClientState interface methods

 ## Copyright